WHAT IS THE CONVERTING INDUSTRY?

 Examples of converting processes are:

 - Slitting (making narrow rolls from wide rolls)

 - Die cutting (cutting pieces from the web)

 These processes can run from very slow speeds; less than one foot per minute to very high speeds; thousands of feet per minute.
 Processes can include high levels of technology and sophistication.
 Most processes are somewhat custom in nature.

 Material rolls are typically unwound from roll form in a single layer.
 They are processed and then rewound into roll form for shipping or further processing.
 This single layer of material is referred to as a “web” as it flows through a machine or process.

 Simply put, “converting” means that a roll of material is processed and becomes a roll of something else… it is converted.
 For example, an unprinted roll of paper becomes a printed roll of paper, a wide roll of film becomes several narrow rolls of film or an uncoated textile becomes adhesive through a coating process.
-There are countless converting processes, these are just a few examples.
+There are countless converting processes, the aforementioned examples are just a few.

 - Anti-wrinkle systems

 - Trim and waste choppers